Devices Implementing Sat>Ip Specification v1.2.2 for DVB-C do not work

 Both are not the case.

-Updated by Marti McFly over 3 years ago
+Updated by Marti McFly about 4 years ago

 With very small changes I made the Sat>Ip compliant Geniatech Netstream 4C work with tvheadend.
 Please just take this as proof of concept!